sebastinez/radicle-link/docs/rfc/0003-collaborative-objects.md

 The `frozen` key indicates that any change which modifies this field should be ignored.

-The `rad_signed_by` and is more interesting.
-The  `rad_signed_by` field tells librad to validate that the given properties (in this case the `title`, `description`, and `author` properties) are signed by the given identities.
+The `rad_signed_by` key is is more interesting it tells librad to validate that the given properties (in this case the `title`, `description`, and `author` properties) are signed by the given identities.
 Combined with the constant URN and `frozen` on the author this allows us to ensure that only the author of the issue can change the description or title.

 This schema may well be the subject of its own mini standardisation process as it is very likely that many different applications will want to interoperate